qlu-lab/PUMAS/README.md

 # PUMAS/PUMAS-ensemble
-**PUMAS** and **PUMAS-ensemble** are summary-statistcis-based method to fine-tune, combine, and benchmark PRS methods using only GWAS summary statistics and a LD reference panel.
+**PUMAS** and **PUMAS-ensemble** are summary-statistcis-based method to fine-tune, combine, and benchmark PRS methods using only GWAS summary statistics and an LD reference panel.
 If the PRS fine-tuning is the only task, please use **PUMAS** functions.
 Otherwise to achieve all three objectives, please use **PUMAS-ensemble**.
 A workflow of PUMAS/PUMAS-ensemble is shown below
 ![here](https://github.com/qlu-lab/PUMAS/blob/master/Workflow.png)

 ## Announcements